PraffulS/Supplies/README.md

-Supplies is a web application where suppliers can register and start creating their profiles, adding their products for people to see.
+Supplies is a web application where suppliers can register and start creating their profiles, adding their buyers for people to see.

 Stack -